 This course traces the Exodus motif throughout Scripture and explores the interpretive and canonical significance of the unfolding drama of redemptive revelation.
-Combining readings in the Hebrew Old Testament and Greek New Testament with insights from Biblical Theology (i.e., older and more recent authors), the course illustrates a methodology for dealing with prominent biblical motifs and interacts with recent theories of intertextuality and theories of allusion. • PREREQS OT402 and NT403 or equivalent • elective course, offered occasionally • Estelle
+Combining readings in the Hebrew Old Testament and Greek New Testament with insights from Biblical Theology (i.e., older and more recent authors), the course illustrates a methodology for dealing with prominent biblical motifs and interacts with recent theories of intertextuality and theories of allusion. • PREREOS OT402 and NT403 or equivalent • elective course, offered occasionally • Estelle would become a "doorway to the development of his scholarly career."
+Deuteronomy is indeed a very important book for understanding the Hebrew Bible and the Greek New Testament.
+Therefore, our goal will be to understand the theology of the book of Deuteronomy (within our time constraints), and to understand its use in its canonical context better. • PREREOS OT403.
+OT500, and OT600 · elective course, offered occasionally • Estelle